You’ll love these 16 books about travel & self-discovery

 My Life in France by Julia Child

-When Julia Child arrived in Paris in 1948 with her husband Paul (who had been sent there by the U.S. State Department) she didn’t know anything about the culture or language.
-But soon she was engaging in the culture…and as a result, discovered her hidden talent for cooking.
+When Julia Child arrived in Paris in 1948 with her husband Paul (who had been sent there by the U.S. State Department), she didn’t know anything about the culture or language.
+But soon, she was engaging in the culture…and as a result, she discovered her hidden talent for cooking.

 My Life in France is the story of Child’s willingness to try new things and stretch herself led directly to her changing the face of cooking in America.
 Child’s autobiography was used as part of the basis for the film Julie & Julia.